-GEOL 18000-01 INTRODUCTION TO OCEANOGRAPHY

-Tuesdays and Fridays 2.10 pm to 3.25 pm FALL 2020
+GEOL 18000-01 INTRODUCTION TO OCEANOGRAPHY Mode of Instruction: HYBRID Tuesdays and Fridays 2.10 pm to 3.25 pm FALL 2021

-Instructor: Dr. Shruti Philips

-Office: Hunter North, 1032, Department of Geography and Environmental Science the subject line and you must sign your full name as it appears in
+Instructor: Dr. Shruti Philips Office: Hunter North, 1032, Department of Geography and Environmental Science Office Hours: 1-2 pm on Tuesday or by appointment on Zoom E-mail: shruti.philips@hunter.cuny.edu (communications to me must have GEOL 180 in the subject line and you must sign your full name as it appears in CUNYFirst.)